cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 You can also use [openvr_fsr](https://github.com/fholger/openvr_fsr) with this mod.

 There are other demanding in-game quality settings (ranked by approximate performance impact):
+* Ray Tracing (RE8 only at the moment, will need a very powerful GPU to run this at a good framerate)
 * Image Quality (set this to 100% if you're not sure, lower it if it improves performance)
 * Shadow Quality
 * Screen Space Reflections